Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Like any treatment, everolimus can cause side effects.
 Everyone reacts differently to drugs and some people have more side effects than others.
 These side effects can usually be controlled and those described here will not affect everyone.

-Because everolimus is given with exemestane, you may experience side effects from that drug as well.
+Because everolimus is given with exemestane, you may have side effects from that drug as well.

-If you’re concerned about any side effects, regardless of whether they’re listed here, talk to your treatment team as soon as possible.
+If you’re worried about any side effects, regardless of whether they’re listed here, talk to your treatment team as soon as possible.

 Common side effects of everolimus